Provision of Real Estate Services by Legal Entities

-On site inspections are carried out by the Council of Real Estate Agents’ inspector in order to ensure the appropriateness of the offices of the applicant.
+On-site inspections are carried out by the Council of Real Estate Agents’ inspector in order to ensure the appropriateness of the offices of the applicant.

 Fees Applicable & How to Pay

-Licence fee of €250 (payable via bank transfer in the case of online submission of the application, otherwise payable by cash, check or bank transfer).
+The legal entity’s annual licence to is €250 (payable via bank transfer in the case of online submission of the application, otherwise payable by cash, check or bank transfer).